anuprulez/amma/README.md

 The workflow is applied on each dataset (organized into data collection).
 It can take a while.

-Once it is finished, please download the generated count table in `data` as well as the gene length file.
+Once it is finished:

+1. Download the generated count table and the gene length file
+2. Put these files in the `data` folder

 ## Differentially Expression Analysis (locally using Jupyter Notebooks)